 Thank you for considering making a gift to the SAISD Foundation to benefit students in San Antonio’s urban core.
 SAISD educates over 54,000 students in over 90 schools, so your gift will have a significant impact.
 With your gifts, the Foundation supports educational experiences and classroom innovation beyond what state and local tax dollars can provide.
-Through our teacher grant programs alone, we support more than 30,000 students and 30o teachers.
-You can make tax deductible gifts to the SAISD Foundation for general purposes or for restricted use to benefit a particular school or program.
+Through our teacher grant programs alone, we support more than 30,000 students and 300 teachers.
+You can make tax deductible gifts to the SAISD Foundation for general purposes or for restricted use to benefit a particular school or program (list in the Honor tab if entering online and in the memo line if donating via check).
 The Foundation has also developed a team of experts who can assist with planned giving.
 Online donations can be made to the left, or contact us regarding a giving opportunity that fits for you.

 As a 501(c)(3), your donation to the SAISD Foundation is fully tax deductible.
 Donations can be made online (left) or mailed to: